Illumina/agg/README.md

 ./agg
 ```

-It should be noted that parts of the agg source code were taken directly from the excellent [bcftools](https://github.com/samtools/bcftools) which is licensed permissively under BSD.
+It should be noted that parts of the agg source code were taken directly from the excellent [bcftools](https://github.com/samtools/bcftools) and [vt](https://github.com/atks/vt) both of which are permissively licensed under BSD/MIT.

 ### Building an agg chunk
 The input to agg's genotyping routine is one or more agg "chunks".
 As new batches of samples arrive they can be rolled into a new chunk, without the need to modify previous chunks containing older samples.